Are you the owner of the business?

 How to choose relevant keywords

 To keep this simple, think about which words and phrases people would use on Google when looking for the products or services you offer.
 That said, the tricky bit comes in when you learn more about how keywords work.
-Think about how many other businesses, similar to yours are using your keywords.
-That's why there are things like bidding and ad quality.
+Think about how many other businesses, similar to yours are using the keywords you've got.
+That's why there are factors like bidding and ad quality.
 For more information about this, speak to one of our Digital Marketing Consultants.

 Pay for what you get